 The project involved the installation of WilsonPro cellular repeaters in order to boost signal throughout the building.
 WilsonPro cellular signal repeaters capture existing strong cell signal from nearby outdoor towers.
 That signal is then amplified to improve connectivity throughout the building.

 Westford Academy’s system was designed and installed by WilsonPro-certified integration partner Direct Network Services, from Littleton, Massachusetts.

 “The architecture of the Wilson products made it possible to easily deviate from our original design when unanticipated obstacles that are common with older buildings were encountered,” noted Dan Kirkland, chief engineer for DNS.
 “The installation demonstrated that Wilson equipment could work well in a large and complex building that had multiple additions over the years.”

-The WilsonPro cell signal amplifiers and antennas were installed over summer break, which caused no disruption to students in class.
+The WilsonPro cell signal repeaters and antennas were installed over summer break, which caused no disruption to students in class.